mrdoob/three.js/README.md

 #### Javascript 3D Engine ####

-The aim of this project is to create a lightweight 3D engine with a very low level of abstraction — in other words, for dummies.
+The aim of the project is to create a lightweight 3D engine with a very low level of complexity — in other words, for dummies.
 The engine can render using &lt;canvas&gt;, &lt;svg&gt; and WebGL.

 [Contributors](https://github.com/mrdoob/three.js/contributors) — [API Reference](https://github.com/mrdoob/three.js/wiki/API-Reference)